Wheelchair accessible vehicles

 WAV standards

-WAVs must comply with the following standards
+WAVs must comply with the below Australian Standards.

 - AS/NZS 3856.1:1998, Hoists and ramps for people with disabilities – Vehicle mounted, Part 1: Product requirements;

-- AS/NZS 3856.2:1998, Hoists and ramps for people with disabilities – Vehicle mounted, Part 2: Installation requirements;
+- AS/NZS 3856.2:1998, Hoists and ramps for people with disabilities – Vehicle mounted, Part 2: Installation requirements; and

-- The provisions of Part 9 of the Disability Standards for Accessible Public Transport 2002 that apply to taxis; and
+- the provisions of Part 9 that apply to taxis; and

 Installation of hoists, ramps, tiedowns and occupant-restraint systems are classified as complex vehicle modifications.
 Complex modifications require approval from the Department of Transport – find out more on the PTV equipment and modification requirements page.